 - To set a critical break around a central, important value, right-click the symbol class and click Set as critical break .
 Choose a diverging color scheme to highlight the central value.
 To remove a critical break, right-click the symbol class and click Remove critical break .
 To remove a classification break, right-click the Upper value cell and click Remove .

 - To show values that are out of range (either because they were newly added, fall in removed classes, or contain null values), click More, and click Show values out of range.
 If the source data has changed or been updated, click More, and click Refresh values to update the range of values.

 - To edit a symbol, click the symbol in the Symbol cell to open the Format Symbol pane.

-- To set the symbol's legend patch, click the drop-down arrow next to the symbol.
-To change multiple legend patches at a time, hold Shift+click or Ctrl+click to select the symbols, right-click a selected value, and click Update legend patch to choose the patch shape.
+- To set the symbol's legend patch shape, click the drop-down arrow next to the symbol.
+To change multiple legend patch shapes at a time, 01press Shift+click or Ctrl+click to select the symbols, right-click a selected value, and click Update legend patch.

 - To reset each symbol class to its default symbol based on current symbology parameters, click the More drop-down menu and click Regenerate all symbols.
 You may want to do this after you've changed the color scheme target, or perhaps just get back to basics after making a lot of individual symbol edits.

 - To edit a label, right-click the text in the Label cell and click Edit label.

 From the Advanced symbology options tab you can do the following:

 - To format the labels, expand Format labels.

 - By default, the sample size used to calculate statistics and class ranges is set to 10,000 records.
 To change the maximum sample size, expand Sample size and modify the Maximum sample size value.
 Limiting the sample size can improve performance but may inadvertently omit important outliers in the dataset.
 Generally, the larger the dataset, the larger the sample size you should use.